grosser/gettext_i18n_rails/README.markdown

 TODO
 ====
- - AR error messages that equal msgids could be translated automatically
  - HamlParser could be improved...
 (Gettext::Rubyparser does not find translations in converted haml code, so I monkeypatched it to work somewhat)

 Author